ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: ViewBridge

 \subsection{Viewpoint-driven curriculum}

 Directly distilling information between views that share little visual content is a significant learning challenge.
 To address this, we propose a curriculum learning strategy that allows our knowledge-distillation objective to smoothly adapt to distillation between features with large viewpoint differences during training.

-When training the task models incorporating our framework (Sec.~\ref{sec:tasks}), we divide training into $P$ phases, where $P$ is the maximum number of views for any take in our training set (ego+exo).
-In each phase $p$, we choose the cross-view positive distillation target in our knowledge-distillation loss from view $v_{pos}$, where
+When training the task models incorporating our ViewBridge framework (Sec.~\ref{sec:tasks}), we divide training into $P$ phases, where $P$ is the maximum number of views for any take (ego+exo).
+In each phase $p$, we choose the cross-view positive distillation target from view $v_{pos}$ using the source-excluded ranking $R_\tau^{\setminus v_i}$, obtained by removing the source view $v_i$ from $R_\tau$:

-In phase $p=1$, our curriculum aligns source-view features with their \textit{immediate next-best} rank view as target, which may not optimally observe the activity, but shares significant visual correspondence with the source view.
-In each following phase $p > 1$, positive features are selected from incrementally better-rank views which capture more information related to the ongoing action.
-In the final phase, we distill the top-rank view (ego) into all other views.
-Given the ego view's privileged position as the most informative view in the activities we consider, we include the top-ranked \textit{exo}-view feature as the distillation target for ego-view source features over all $M$ training epochs.
+Here $R_\tau^{\setminus v_i}[j]$ denotes the view at index $j$ in the source-excluded ranking.
+This ensures that the positive target is always a distinct synchronous view.
+In phase $p=1$, our curriculum aligns input-view features with their \textit{immediate next-best} ranked view as target, which may not optimally observe the activity, but shares large visual overlap with the input view.
+In phases $p > 1$, distillation targets are selected from views with incrementally better visibility of the ongoing action (Fig.~\ref{fig:approach_fig} (a)).

-Given $M$ training epochs, the last $l_{P}$ epochs are reserved for the final phase to allow sufficient adaptation to the extreme-viewpoint shift (we use $l_{P} = 50\%$ of $M$).
-The initial $M-l_{P}$ epochs are divided equally among the $P-1$ other phases.